 Landslides and related natural and man-made geological hazards (geohazards) can travel long distances and pose a significant risk around the world to people, property and the environment.
-The long-term goal of my research program is to help reduce the losses caused by these events by developing a suite of tools and techniques that improve the ability of engineers and geoscientists to answer the following questions:
+The long-term goal of the Geohazards Research Team is to help reduce the losses caused by these events by developing a suite of tools and techniques that improve the ability of engineers and geoscientists to answer the following questions:

 1) What is the probability that a landslide or related geohazard of a given size will occur?

 2) If it occurs, what is the probability it will reach a certain location of interest (e.g. a community)?

 3) If it reaches that location, what is the probability it will cause a certain degree of damage?